JustinAngelson/CentralMemoryHub/README.md

 ## API Usage

-The Memory Hub provides a comprehensive RESTful API that can be accessed using the OpenAPI schema.
-This can be used with Custom GPTs or other applications to interact with the Memory Hub and support multi-agent workflows.
+The Memory Hub provides a comprehensive RESTful API with two distinct endpoint structures:

+1. **UI Endpoints (`/api/...`)**:
+   - For web interface usage
+   - No authentication required
+   - Example: `/api/directory` to list agents in the UI

+2. **Integration Endpoints (`/agent/...`)**:
+   - For Custom GPTs and external applications
+   - Requires API Key authentication via X-API-KEY header
+   - Example: `/agent/directory` for authenticated agent management

+The full OpenAPI schema defines both endpoint sets.
+When integrating with Custom GPTs or external systems, always use the `/agent/...` endpoints and include your API key in the X-API-KEY header.

 ## Deployment